Promoting Healthy Birth Outcomes

 - The Nurse-Family Partnership

 - The Nurse-Family Partnership (NFP) is a professional (nurse-led) home visiting program targeted to low-income, first-time mothers designed to improve pregnancy outcomes, children’s subsequent health and development, and parents’ economic self-sufficiency.
-The Department supports enhancement of existing programs through one-time TANF (Temporary Assistance to Needy Families) funding through an MOU with the Office of Temporary and Disability Assistance.
-Nurse-Family Partnership programs are located in Onondaga and Monroe counties, and throughout New York City.
+The Department supports enhancement of existing programs through one-time TANF (Temporary Assistance to Needy Families) funding through a memorandum of understanding with the Office of Temporary and Disability Assistance.
+Nurse-Family Partnership programs are located in Chemung, Monroe and Onondaga counties, and throughout New York City.

 - The Maternal, Infant and Early Childhood Home Visiting Program

-- The Patient Protection and Affordable Care Act (ACA) of 2010, created the Maternal, Infant and Early Childhood Home Visiting Program (MIECHVP), a new initiative supported by a grant from HRSA designed to improve health and development outcomes for at-risk children and families through evidence-based home visiting programs.
-The Department has completed a comprehensive statewide needs assessment, which looked at county-level indicators by both rates and number of cases, as required by the grant to identify communities in the state with concentrations of premature birth, low-birth weight infants and infant mortality.
-The Department is assessing the same set of indicators at the ZIP code level to identify specific communities where risk is greatest.
+- The Patient Protection and Affordable Care Act (ACA) of 2010, created the Maternal, Infant and Early Childhood Home Visiting Program (MIECHV), designed to improve health and development outcomes for at-risk children and families through evidence-based home visiting programs.
+The initiative targets communities in the state with concentrations of premature birth, low-birth weight infants and infant mortality and supports two evidenced-based home visiting programs that have demonstrated improvements in poor maternal and infant health outcomes: the Nurse-Family Partnership and Healthy Families New York.
+Programs are funded in Bronx, Chemung, Dutchess, Erie, Kings, Monroe, Nassau, Onondaga, and Schenectady counties.

 - Comprehensive Family Planning and Reproductive Health Care Services